tune-the-model/tune-the-model-py/README.md

-# Model One python wrapper
+# Tune The Model python wrapper

-[Model One](https://model-one.ai) is a few-shot AutoML system.
+[Tune The Model](https://tunethemodel.com) is a few-shot AutoML system.

-Model One can do almost anything that requires understanding or generating natural language.
-Model One is able to solve tasks in 12 languages: English, Spanish, Portuguese, Russian, Turkish, French, German, Italian, Arabic, Polish, Dutch, and Hebrew.
+Tune The Model can do almost anything that requires understanding or generating natural language.
+It is able to solve tasks in 12 languages: English, Spanish, Portuguese, Russian, Turkish, French, German, Italian, Arabic, Polish, Dutch, and Hebrew.

 This package provides a simple wrapper for using our api.

-Using `model-one` package allows you to train and apply models.
+Using `tune-the-model` package allows you to train and apply models.

 ## Documentation

-You can find the documentation at our [ModelOne API docs site](https://beyondml.github.io/model-one-docs/index.html).
+You can find the documentation at our [Tune The Model API docs site](https://tune-the-model.github.io/tune-the-model-docs/index.html).

 ## Just try

 We have fine-tuned several models.
 You can use the [notebook](https://colab.research.google.com/github/beyondml/model-one-py/blob/main/playbook.ipynb) to try them out.
-You can [get the token](https://model-one.ai/#rec435480002) to fine tune your own model.
+You can [get the token](https://tunethemodel.com) to fine tune your own model.

 ## Getting started

-Firstly fill out the [form](https://model-one.ai/#rec435480002) to get a key to access the API.
+Firstly fill out the [form](https://tunethemodel.com) to get a key to access the API.
 We will send you the key within a day.

 ### Installation

-To install the package just use `pip install -U model-one`.
+To install the package just use `pip install -U tune-the-model`.

 ### Usage